 Effective June 15, 2013, we began sponsoring a nonqualified deferred compensation plan which allows certain highly-compensated employees to make voluntary deferrals of up to 80% of their base salary and incentive bonuses.
 The plan is designed to work in conjunction with the 401(k) plan and provides for a total combined employer match of up to 6% of an employee's eligible earnings, up to the IRS annual 401(k) contribution limitations.
-Employee deferrals and employer matching contributions under the plan will begin in the third quarter of 2013.
+Employee deferrals and employer matching contributions under the plan began in the third quarter of 2013 and were not material for the three and nine months ended September 30, 2013.